01 of 05

 Mechanical Removal: Pumice Stick (Environmentally Friendly)

 A pumice scouring stick works well for removing stains from porcelain.
-I don’t recommend it for fiberglass, but then there are not many fiberglass toilets I know of.
-With a pumice scouring stick like the Pumie® brand made by United States Pumice Company, you simply wet the bar and rub it back and forth on the stain.
-You’ll develop a pumice paste which will assist in cleaning and polishing the surface, then simply rinse clean.Continue to 4 of 5 below.
+One example is the Pumie® brand made by United States Pumice Company.
+To use it, you wet the bar under water, then rub it back and forth on the stain.
+This will create a pumice paste, which will assist in cleaning and polishing the surface.
+Rinse away the residue once the stain is gone.Continue to 4 of 5 below.

 04 of 05